Part of THROUGH OOZE and SLIME

 long, thread-like structures called hyphae, which

-expand to form a network of mycelium
+expand and form a network of mycelium.
+The mycelium is

 WHAT IS IT LIKE TO BE A MUSHROOM?